CarlosEmilioVasquezPerez/Predictive_Score_Models/README.md

 #12 months of default).
 The random forest (not in this sample) gives a higher gini, but an adjustment of 50-50 has to be made in order to make
 #a Distribution Table with probabilites that makes better sense.
 #This script uses oracle connection to import and extract data.

-#The script of transaction_fraud_model was used to score future transactions (approved and denied) as fraud.
-#This script uses NoSQL to import and extract data.